 The partner-led team at JMW has a successful track record of helping shareholders bring derivative claims on behalf of a company.
 We pride ourselves on providing cost-effective and efficient services, ensuring that a difficult situation is resolved without unnecessary delays.

-What is a Derivative Claim?
+What Is a Derivative Claim?

 When Can a Derivative Claim Be Brought?